Tsporer/Shiny-Pokemon-Catcher/README.md

 must be disabled during the shiny detection process.

 # Step 4: Use shiny.py
-You can copy and paste the contents from shiny.py into your
+Make a file and copy and paste the contents from shiny.py into that file.